zuzk/suzpack/README.md

 -Beautiful water with custom colors and transparency that dynamically changes based on the biome you're in.

--Opaque and un-obtrusive "underwater texture" so visibility isn't so poor as is normally the case in minecraft.
+-Opaque and un-obtrusive "underwater texture" so visibility isn't poor, as is normally the case in minecraft.

 -"Normal" textures for blocks with added depth and detail.
-Each block texture is 64x64 (with a few exceptions) and all those extra pixels are put to good use. "depth" is added to every block with shading and small divets that make minecraft come alive.
+Each block texture is 64x64 (with a few exceptions) and all those extra pixels are put to good use. "depth" is added to every block with shading and small divots that make minecraft come alive.
 The same textures you love now with a wonderful twist.

 -Glass is now super clear, no more ugly windows.
 More vivid colors and better than ever visibility.